SU-76: SU-76M in combat

-The SU-76M virtually replaced infantry tanks in the close support role.
-While its thin armour and open top made it vulnerable to antitank weapons, grenades, and small arms, its light weight and low ground pressure gave it good mobility.
+The SU-76M virtually replaced light tanks in the close support role.
+While its thin armour and open top made it vulnerable to anti-tank weapons and grenades, its light weight and low ground pressure gave it good maneuverability and low noise on the move.
+SU-76M was a reliable vehicle (the GAZ-203 engine unit confidently worked out not less than 350 hours without serious breakdowns).
+But the main advantage of light SPGs was their wide versatility.